Formula Alfa

-Formula Alfa is a junior racing formula for single seater cars.
+Formula Alfa is a junior formula racing series held in Georgia.
 It is intended to function as the young kart racing graduate's first experience of car racing.

 In Georgia Formula Alfa was introduced in 2012 with 10-12 cars on the starting grid.
 From 2014 onwards the number of participants reached 20 that turned the series into the most competitive championship among post-Soviet states.

 Origins

 The concept of the series was designed and developed by AKKS engineering company based in Moscow, Russia.
 General idea was masterminded by racing promoter Jury Kim, with styling by Alexander Zakharov, a famous Russian automotive artist.
 Chassis has been developed by Alexander Ekserdzhan, Alexander Antonov and Grigori Menshenin.
 AKKS began marketing the car in 2000, with the first of its championships being held in Saint Petersburg in 2002.
 From 2007 AKKS ceased to support the series, following which all cars were conveyed to the ADM Raceway for inspection and rebuild.
 In 2011 more than 30 cars with a stock of parts and new engines has been delivered to Rustavi Motorpark just before the end of its total reconstruction.